Frequently Asked Questions

 When and where is the intern Orientation?

-All OHIP interns are required to attend a three day National Orientation at UCLA in Los Angeles, California so all interns can meet each other and receive the same training.
-Summer 2021 Orientation TBD.
+If OHIP 2021 is in-person, all OHIP interns are required to attend a three day National Orientation at UCLA in Los Angeles, California so all interns can meet each other and receive the same training.
+Summer 2021 Orientation is from June 15-17.
 Interns who will be doing their internship outside Los Angeles will be provided lodging and given travel stipends to attend the Orientation.
 Interns who will be doing their internship in Los Angeles will be reimbursed for local travel to attend the Orientation.

 What kinds of projects will I work on?